 For all of you out there who have adopted from us - THANK YOU!
 We know it is not easy going through our adoption process and appreciate you sticking with us.

-With Your HelpWith the donations we have received, in 2011 we were able to:
+With Your HelpWith the donations we have received in the first 6 months of 2014, we were able to:

 Adopting a FriendOur dogs come with a lifetime guarantee.
 If at any time, for any reason, an adoption does not work out, you have signed a contract requiring you to return the dog to the Foundation.
 Under no circumstances should the adopted dog be placed with a friend, relative, co-worker, humane society, animal control/pound or any other individual or organization.
 We appreciate your understanding and cooperation.
 Our goal, however, is to find loving, lifetime homes.